 Reese inadvertently perfects Malcolm and Stevie's science experiment, but can't remember how he did it; Dewey dreams up reasons for people to buy the candy he's selling door-to-door; and Francis aids a piglet.

 Lois has just found out that she has a half-sister named Roberta and brings Reese, Jamie and Malcolm with her to meet their aunt and cousins.
 Her step-mother, Sylvia comments that she looks exactly like Victor and gives her a warm welcome.
 Despite some nervous moments between them, they're getting along great.
-Lois thinks it's going to a nice, quality time with them until a furious and vengeful, Ida arrives at the house to spoil everything.
+Lois thinks it's going to be nice, quality time with them until a furious and vengeful, Ida arrives at the house to spoil everything.
 She has lost the court case and demands for Victor's pension from his secret family.
 Meanwhile Hal and Dewey plan to go racing ...

 When Reese visits Beth at her house, he finds out that she's cheating on him with Malcolm.
 Distraught, he runs away and joins the Army with the other broken hearted males.
 Meanwhile, Hal is arrested by the FBI, for refusing to testify against his former co-worker for various dishonest acts against the company he works for.
 Lois is on the brink of insanity and she loses her job as a result.
 She gives into her insanity and takes a cold shower with her clothes on.
 This forces Francis and Piama to be the disciplinarians and the breadwinners of their family.
 Malcolm is ...